ASN 3006 "HONORS INTRODUCTION TO ASIAN STUDIES"

 COURSE OVERVIEW

-This Asian Studies course is a fully online asynchronous course offered by Dr. Jacqueline Fewkes (Professor of Anthropology) from the Honors College of Florida Atlantic University.
+This Asian Studies course is offered by Dr. Jacqueline Fewkes (Professor of Anthropology) from the Honors College of Florida Atlantic University.

-The course is designed to offer students an fascinating introduction to the history, literature, cultures, and contemporary global roles of Asia, while at the same time challenging our preconceptions about what we mean by the term "Asia" itself.
+This course offers students a fascinating introduction to the history, literature, cultures, and contemporary global roles of Asia, while at the same time challenging our preconceptions about what we mean by the term "Asia" itself.

 The course is appropriate for those who have never studied the topic before, as well as those who would like to specialize in the region.